 The name of the research museum, Xinatli, is based on the term Xinachtli from the Nahua language and describes the moment in which a seed germinates, growing into its life-giving form.
 The phrase symbolizes creation and honors the potential for metamorphosis.
 What is a seed other than light and earth transformed through relationship?

 Xinatli is an artistic initiative working for greater equity in art and ecology around the construction of a museum.
-The first designs of Xinatli include a newly arranged stepped pyramid housing exhibition areas, along with art pavilions and a terrestrial institute operated by scientists.
+The first designs of Xinatli include a newly arranged stepped pyramid housing exhibition areas, along with art pavilions and a terrestrial institute run by scientists.

 Each of the complex’s facilities is designed to learn from the pluriverse of life within biodiversity and human communities and carry this knowledge forward in art and collective research.

-Xinatli is grounded in the decision to contribute to an urgent climate change within the mind, utilizing art and aesthetic perception, an ecologically oriented way of building, and a cultural engagement of all species to help preserve the permanence of all life on our planet.
+Xinatli is grounded in the decision to contribute to an urgent climate change within the mind, using art and aesthetic perception, an ecologically oriented way of building, and a cultural engagement of all species to help preserve the permanence of all life on our planet.

 “Until now, museums have usually been a space where power is put on display.
 A new kind of museum should not be a showcase for supremacy but instead a place that advocates for greater equity: in ecology, in art and in society.”

 Fernanda Raíz, a founder of Xinatli

 Every living being exists because all others exist.
 Dedicated to the dignity of all living things and beings and their entanglement with one another, Xinatli intends to hint to alternatives, provide a powerful counterweight to the exhaustion of nature as a resource and help co-create a world that accommodates many worlds.

-Alongside the promotion of creative processes, the museum’s focal points include thinking-feeling with the Earth, forming kinship with plants and fungi, and examining nature as a legal subject, as proposed by the constitutions in Bolivia and Ecuador.
+Alongside the promotion of creative processes, the museum focuses on thinking-feeling with the Earth, forming kinship with plants and fungi, and examining nature as a legal subject, as proposed by the constitutions of Bolivia and Ecuador.